What Is 2/4 In The Lowest Terms

 Even though simplifying 2/4 seems straightforward, many learners make common errors when moving on to larger fractions.
 Here are a few pitfalls to watch out for:

 • Dividing by the Wrong Number: Some students try to divide by a number that doesn't go into both parts evenly.
-Here's one way to look at it: you cannot divide 2/4 by 3 because 3 is not a factor of 2 or 4.
+To give you an idea, you cannot divide 2/4 by 3 because 3 is not a factor of 2 or 4.

 • Stopping Too Early: In larger fractions (like 8/16), students might divide by 2 and get 4/8, thinking they are finished.
-Still, 4/8 can be simplified further to 2/4, and then finally to 1/2.
+Even so, 4/8 can be simplified further to 2/4, and then finally to 1/2.
 Always check if the resulting numbers can be divided again.

 • Confusing Addition with Division: Remember that simplifying is about division, not subtraction.
 You do not subtract 1 from both numbers; you divide them by their common factor.